Introduction

 Management of talar neck fractures is dependent on their Hawkins classification.

-Broadly, all undisplaced may be managed conservatively in a non-weight bearing orthosis, whereas all displaced fractures require immediate reduction (in the emergency department) and then subsequent surgical repair.
+Generally, however, all undisplaced neurovascularly intact fractures may be managed conservatively in a non-weight bearing orthosis, whilst all displaced fractures require immediate reduction (in the emergency department) and then subsequent surgical repair.

 Type I Fractures